 Being outside with a dog gets us out of our heads, forcing us to focus on the moment.

-In my work as a psychiatric nurse practitioner, I often see a reflection of modern life in the clients that I work with.
-Everyone is over stimulated, anxious, worried, overworked, unhappy, and struggling to find meaning in their lives.
+In my work as a psychiatric nurse practitioner, I see the strains of modern life reflected in my clients.
+Everyone is anxious, unhappy, and overworked.
+They struggle to find meaning in their lives.
 They’re also not spending a lot of time outdoors, which research has shown is detrimental to our health.
 I often encourage my clients to spend time outdoors as part of their therapy.
-There are a lot of ways that you can spend time in the outdoors (I have tried many of them), but the one activity that made me feel the most alive, connected, and rooted in myself was hunting with a dog that I had trained myself.
+For myself personally, I have tried a lot of ways to spend time outside.
+The one activity that has made me feel the most alive and rooted in myself, however, is hunting with a dog I’ve trained myself.

 I grew up with hunting dogs, mainly British Labradors (like Duck), but I did not hunt much as a child.
 That came later in life.
-I tried hunting as a child, but it felt like it was something that the boys were meant to do.
+I tried hunting as a child, but it felt meant only for the boys.

 I recently started an organization called Girls With Gundogs to offer retreats for women to teach them how to train their own hunting dogs.
-My intention is not to be the next expert dog trainer.
-My intention is to create a positive learning environment and to give women the confidence that they too can train their own hunting dog, regardless of whether they hunt or not.
-My ultimate hope is that by training a hunting dog, these women will also want to take up hunting if they don’t hunt already.
+I don’t want to be the next expert dog trainer.
+Rather, my intention is to create a positive learning environment that gives women the confidence they need to train their own hunting dog, regardless of whether they hunt or not.
+My ultimate hope is that by training a hunting dog, these women will also want to take up hunting if they don’t already.
 I hope that they too will be able to feel the peace that comes from being in the woods with a good dog.